 Now Aria, whose name we’ve changed to protect her identity, lives in a refugee camp along with many other people whose lives were destroyed by the Syrian civil war.

 It’s been several years since Aria’s kitchen — and her entire world — exploded.
 But it’s been only a few months since she made a full recovery.

 After paying her initial medical bills and being forced to flee their home, Aria’s parents couldn’t afford the surgery she needed to treat the extensive burns all over her back.
 She hated looking at her reflection, a constant reminder of the worst moment she had ever experienced.
 She even tried to end her own life.

 That’s when someone’s compassion gave Aria the gift of physical and spiritual healing.

-She learned that a generous donor had covered the cost of her surgery … and her entire outlook changed.
+She learned that a generous donor provided what was needed for her surgery … and her entire outlook changed.